Arrive in Anchorage, Alaska

 |Final||January 1, 2019||Remaining balance|

 Payments will be due based on the schedule above.
 All reservations require a deposit to confirm reservation of your space.
 For reservations made after a due date, all past payments will be due with registration.
 By sending your initial deposit, you agree to accept our payment schedule and cancellation policy as a contract.
 If payments are still outstanding two weeks after the due date, your space may be forfeited.

 Until the Final Payment due date, deposits are refundable except for a cancellation fee of $150 per person, which can be applied toward another tour if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
 No refunds are given after the Final Payment due date.

-We cover a lot of territory so expect a wide range of temperatures and weather conditions.
-Daytime temperatures usually range from 30–70°F (up to the 80’s°F in the south) with nights rarely below freezing.
+We cover a lot of territory so expect a wide range of temperatures, weather, and wind conditions.
+Daytime temperatures usually range from 30–70°F (up to the 80’s°F in the south) with nights possibly below freezing in the high Arctic.
 Both rain and snow are possible as are warm, sunny days.

 We strive for frequent stops for wildlife viewing, however participants should be comfortable sitting for several hours at a time due to the distances we cover.
 Our voyage in Prince William Sound will include landings and opportunities to hike on shore, typically no more than a mile or two on varying terrain.
 Walks and hikes are generally at a slow pace with stops for observation and photography and may be skipped by anyone that is not interested or able.
 Kayaking is also an option.
 You must be able to climb up and down a steep, narrow staircase on the boat.
 At Silver Salmon Creek Lodge, you may walk over a mile each day on flat terrain at a slow pace.
 Please contact us if you have any health concerns that may make this trip challenging.